Jobhdez/scheme-desugarer/README.md

 ## Acknowledgements
 1. This compiler is based on the one built by Dr. Might:  [here](https://matt.might.net/articles/compiling-scheme-to-c/)

 2. I would like to thank Robert Smith for giving me feedback and giving me intuition for cps conversion and moreover I would to thank Elias for helping me debug.
-Both are from the [Coalton Language](https://github.com/coalton-lang/coalton) project.
+Both develop the [Coalton Language](https://github.com/coalton-lang/coalton).